tecknet-gg/BallBalancer/README.md

 ## Building

-If you're interested in building the same, please point yourself towards the BUILD.md file, with comprehensive build instructions.

-If you've built it already, and would like to run my firmware, please point yourself towards the FIRMWARE.md file.
-It serves mainly as a starting point into using my firmware, everything is not entirely documented, but my code is relatively verbose in case you need to tweak things.
+Build instructions can be found in the BUILD.md file, and instructions for running my firmware can be found in the FIRMWARE.md file.
 If I do get time, I will eventually post this on Instructables!

 ## Pictures